Maple Ridge - Fraser Street and 224th Street

 • How do we register for the small group community information sessions?

-Family living at 223rd and Lougheed Hwy asked almost 3 years ago
+Family living at 223rd and Lougheed Hwy asked about 3 years ago

 Thank you for your inquiry.
 We will be hosting a series of small group virtual dialogue sessions where you can learn more about the modular homes with supports, meet the operator - Coast Mental Health, learn more about the transition of residents to their new homes, and ask questions.
 Dates and registration will be available in the next few weeks and updated on this page, including information on how to register.